-The only kibble diets we would ever recommend are Orijen and Acana, both manufactured by Champion Pet Foods (http://www.championpetfoods.com/).
+The only kibble diets we recommend are Orijen and Acana (non-fish varieties only), both manufactured by Champion Pet Foods (www.championpetfoods.com).
 These foods have the highest meat content and freshest regional ingredients of any kibble diet.
 When compared to Orijen Adult, there just is no close second when it comes to kibble pet food.

 Recommended Canned Diets